MuhammedAliDamar/Bash-My-Public-IP/README.md

   do you wanna run run script to single word ?
   --------------
   paste the line.
+  NOTE: Please change path to mip.sh in line.

   | echo alias mip=path/to/mip.sh >> ~/.bashrc && source ~/.bashrc